Secondary Masters in Machine Learning

-The three electives may be chosen, in consultation with the student's advisor,to meet the interdisciplinary distribution requirements.
+The 2 electives may be chosen, in consultation with the student's advisor, to meet the interdisciplinary distribution requirements.
 List of electives.
 For a full list of available courses consult with your Advisor.

 Double Counting Courses:

-Any course counted toward another master-level or bachelor-level degree may not be counted toward our Secondary Master in Machine Learning.
-If a course is counted toward your PhD degree it may also be counted in our Secondary Master in Machine Learning, so long as such double-counting is permitted by your PhD department.
+Any course counted toward another master-level or bachelor-level degree may not be counted toward our Secondary Master's in Machine Learning.
+If a course is counted toward your PhD degree it may also be counted in our Secondary Master's in Machine Learning, so long as such double-counting is permitted by your PhD department.

 The Data Analysis Project requirement:

 The final requirement is for the student to demonstrate data mining skills in the context of a focused project.
-The Data Analysis Project may be carried out either at Carnegie Mellon or at a sponsoring corporate institution under the joint supervision of the sponsor and a ML faculty.
-It will be concluded by a written report (in lieu of a Masters Thesis) in which the student demonstrates an ability to approach data mining problems in a way that cuts across existing disciplinary boundaries.
-The requirement includes a presentation in the ML Journal Club and also the submission of a DAP Paper.
+The Data Analysis Project may be carried out either at Carnegie Mellon or at a sponsoring corporate institution under the joint supervision of the sponsor and an ML Core Faculty member.
+It will be concluded by a written report (in lieu of a Master's Thesis) in which the student demonstrates an ability to approach data mining problems in a way that cuts across existing disciplinary boundaries.
+The requirement includes a brief oral presentation, a poster presentation, and also the submission of a DAP Paper.
 Passing this requirement will be the judgment of the DAP committee.

-- Take 10-701 Machine Learning & 10-705 Intermediate Statistics and receive a B+ or better in both courses.
-(These courses must be taken before applying; they are required for the secondary Masters degree, and provide a way for students to make sure that they are able to do well in our program before committing to take the entire course load.
+- Take 10-701 Machine Learning & 36-705 Intermediate Statistics and receive a B+ or better in both courses.
+(These courses must be taken before applying; they are required for the Secondary Master's degree, and provide a way for students to make sure that they are able to do well in our program before committing to take the entire course load.
 Students are encouraged to apply as soon as they have taken these courses.)

 - Complete the application form.
-Application [.doc] Application [.pdf] You may print it and fill out the hardcopy.
-The form should be typed or clearly printed.
-If you need more space for your answers, attach additional sheets of paper.
+Application [.pdf] If you need more space for your answers, attach additional sheets of paper.

 - Prepare a Statement of Purpose.
-On a separate sheet of paper, type a one- or two-page concise statement of purpose including relevant work history.
+On a separate sheet of paper, type a one- or two-page concise statement of purpose in the following form:

 - Include a current resume.